-- Store whole, unbroken heads in a cool (about 60 to 65 degrees is ideal), dry, dark place with moderate humidity.
+Store whole, unbroken heads in a cool (about 60 to 65 degrees is ideal), dry, dark place with moderate humidity.

-- Keep them in a mesh bag, paper bag or cardboard box for good air circulation.
+Keep them in a mesh bag, paper bag or cardboard box for good air circulation.

-- Do not store heads with damaged cloves, as they spoil easily.
+Do not store heads with damaged cloves, as they spoil easily.
 These should instead be used right away, or preserved by drying or pickling.

 It’s not a good idea to store your cured garlic heads in the fridge, because they will have a tendency to sprout at this temperature.
 However, you can store them for a few months in the fridge if you pickle them.
 There are many recipes online for picked garlic, but the easiest is refrigerator pickles, which don’t require water bath canning.

-- To make them, start by peeling enough cloves for a small jar.
+To make them, start by peeling enough cloves for a small jar.
 Here’s a quick trick for peeling a lot of cloves fast: cut the blunt bottom off each clove, blanch them for one minute, cool in a bowl of ice water, and the skins will slip right off!

-- Put the peeled cloves in the jar full of vinegar and add some salt.
+Put the peeled cloves in the jar full of vinegar and add some salt.

-- You can also toss in a few chili peppers or herbs like rosemary for gourmet flavor.
+You can also toss in a few chili peppers or herbs like rosemary for gourmet flavor.

-- Put the jars in the fridge immediately, and use them within two months.
+Put the jars in the fridge immediately, and use them within two months.
 Let it sit at least a week before enjoying so the flavors have time to develop.

 The freezer is also a good place to store roasted garlic.
 Bake bulbs at 350 degrees for about 45 minutes or until soft.
 Cut the tops off the cloves, and squeeze out the roasted paste.
 No need to thaw before using, as it stays soft in the freezer.

-Dried Garlic and Garlic Salt
+Dried Garlic & Garlic Salt

-For even longer-term storage, try dehydrating them!
-Peel, thinly slice and dehydrate the cloves until crisp.
+For even longer-term storage, try dehydrating garlic cloves!
+Peel, thinly slice, and dehydrate them until crisp.
 The dried garlic can be stored in an airtight container at room temperature, or in the freezer.